 When and where?

-Our counsellors spend Monday or Wednesday at Hereford Cathedral School and are available for appointments between 9.15am and 3.45pm.
+Our Counsellor spends Wednesdays and Thursdays at Hereford Cathedral School and is available for appointments between 9.15am and 3.45pm.
 Appointments take place in the Pastoral Room.

 Counselling at school is considered to be a short to medium term strategy; it may be that longer-term specialist support is required in certain cases.
 It would not normally be the case for an individual to receive more than six appointments.

 How do I make an appointment to see the Counsellor?

 Referrals for counselling may come in the following ways: